-- 20.01 The Employer agrees to contribute three percent (3%) and in the sixth (6th) year of service, four percent (4%) of the prevailing hourly rate and match an employee's self-contributions up to a maximum of two percent (2%) of the prevailing hourly rate, for each hour worked by each employee toward each employee's participation in the group RSP administered by the CLAC Health and Welfare Trust Fund.
+20.01 The Employer agrees to contribute three percent (3%) and in the sixth (6th) year of service, four percent (4%) of the prevailing hourly rate and match an employee's self-contributions up to a maximum of two percent (2%) of the prevailing hourly rate, for each hour worked by each employee toward each employee's participation in the CLAC Group Retirement Savings Plan ("RSP") administered by the CLAC Group RSP Board of Trustees.
 The Employer agrees to remit such contributions to the Union's Remittance Processing Centre on a monthly basis.
-Employees will be automatically enrolled in the matching RSP program at the two percent (2%) level, and must inform the Employer in writing if they wish to participate at a lower percentage level or not at all. - 20.02 Contributions to the employee's RSP, administered by the Trust Fund, shall be made in accordance with direction by the Union,
+Employees will be automatically enrolled in the matching RSP program at the two percent (2%) level, and must inform the Employer in writing if they wish to participate at a lower percentage level or not at all.